halt-dos/wiki-base/docs/glossary.md

 ##### **Phishing**

-Also known as: phishing attack Attempt to obtain sensitive information such as usernames, passwords, and credit card details (and, indirectly, money), often for malicious reasons, by disguising as a trustworthy entity in an electronic communication.
+It is an attempt to obtain sensitive information such as usernames, passwords, and credit card details (and, indirectly, money), often for malicious reasons, by disguising as a trustworthy entity in an electronic communication.
 See also spear phishing.

-##### **PKCS #n**- Also known as: Public Key Cryptography Standards
+##### **PKCS - Public Key Cryptography Standards**

 Refers to a group of standards, in the format PKCS #n, where n =1 to 15.
 For example: Certificates can be downloaded in PKCS #12 format, which includes the private key and certificate.

-##### **PKI**- Also known as: Public Key Infrastructure
+##### **PKI - Public Key Infrastructure**

 A system for distributing and using public encryption keys, enabling secure data exchange over the Internet.